Ctrlseis/API-1-ADS/README.md

       <h2 align="center"> CtrlSeis</h2>
 </p>

-> Status do Projeto: Fase inicial - Sprint 1
+> Status do Projeto: Sprint 2

 ## 🏅 Desafio <a id="desafio"></a>